WDI-SEA/notes/03-html-css/css-display-positioning/01box-model.md

 **Margin**
 * _outside of the element_
 * clears an area around the border
-* does NOT have a background color (transparent)
+* does NOT have a background color (transparent - shows the `background-color` of the container the element lives inside of)

 **Border**
 * _inside the element_
-* a border that goes around the padding and content;
+* a border that goes around the padding and content
-* it IS affected by the background color of the element
+* it will use the `color` of the element unless you give it its own `border-color`

 **Padding**
 * _inside the element_
 * clears an area between the content and the border
-* it IS affected by the background color of the element
+* transparent - shows the `background-color` of the element

 **Content**
 * _inside the element_
 * where text and images appear
-* it IS affected by the background color of the element
+* the element's `color` property actually colors the content

 ---